pitt500/BabySortingToyGame/README.md

 A game to sort shapes in the correct location.

+# Video with the implementation
 [Link to the video](https://youtu.be/ylcEQHYev1U)
 ![Baby Toy SwiftUI](babyToyVideo.jpeg)
 It was made in SwiftUI using drag gestures and other resources.

+# The basics
 You can check out the basics of drag gesture here too 👉🏻 [Link to the video](https://youtu.be/muHDX4ij_EQ)
 ![Drag Gestures in SwiftUI](/dragGestures.jpeg)